paudley/py_qa/docs/tooling/TOOL_CATALOG_GUIDE.md

 # Tool Catalog Authoring Guide

-The PyQA tool registry is now sourced from JSON metadata under `tooling/catalog`.
-This guide summarises the shape of that catalog and how the runtime consumes it.
+The PyQA tool registry is now sourced from JSON metadata under `tooling/catalog` and shipped as part of the standalone `tooling_spec` Python package (see `src/tooling_spec/`).
+The runtime consumes those models via thin wrappers in `pyqa.catalog` so external tooling can parse the same data without depending on the CLI implementation.
+This guide summarises the shape of the catalog and how the runtime consumes it.

 ## Structure